Brittany Broski: Public image

 Tomlinson's fanbase is known as "Broski Nation".
 In 2020, Josh Kaplan of The Telegraph called Tomlinson "one of TikTok's biggest stars".
 Writing for i-D, Tom Prior referred to her as a "TikTok superstar" and named a video of her rapping in the voice of English singer Adele as one of the 20 best TikToks of 2020.
 L'Officiel included her on their list of "People Who Made Us Laugh in 2020".
-Broski was described in 2022 as the "patron saint of memes" in HuffPost, while BuzzFeed referred to her as a "TikTok star".
+Tomlinson was described in 2022 as the "patron saint of memes" in HuffPost, while BuzzFeed referred to her as a "TikTok star".
 In 2022, Interview referred to Tomlinson as a "meme queen-turned-internet icon".
 Todays Kristian Burt wrote in 2023 that Tomlinson had "conquer[ed] the land of TikTok in a matter of years" and that she had created a "Gen-Z media empire".
-Ellie Rudy of Los Angeles called her "a prominent ally to the queer and drag community" and a "bit of a drag icon" for her association with drag queen Trixie Mattel.
+Ellie Rudy of Los Angeles magazine called her "a prominent ally to the queer and drag community" and a "bit of a drag icon" for her association with drag queen Trixie Mattel.

 In 2020, Tomlinson faced backlash after referring to phrases attributed to African-American Vernacular English as "internet culture".
 In November 2023, a video from her "Close Friends" story on Instagram leaked of her expressing frustration toward being expected to discuss the Israeli–Palestinian conflict during the Gaza war on The Broski Report.
-She soon posted a four-minute-long video on TikTok, apologizing for her silence on the war and stating, "Free Palestine."
+She soon posted a four-minute-long video on TikTok, apologizing for her silence on the war and stating: "Free Palestine."

+Tomlinson collaborates with Caleb Hearon and Drew Afualo.